dylanjmcconnell/ispdata/README.md

 You'll need to creata a `config.yml` in the `ispdata` directory (copy from the `config-example.yml` as approproiate).
 Basically needs you to elect a directory to download raw AEMO data to, and an other to store the processed / parsed data.

+###

+p.s. this is extremely extremely pre-alpha so subject to lots of change